-A DNS leak happens when your device’s DNS queries are sent outside the encrypted tunnel of a VPN, exposing your browsing activity to your Internet Service Provider (ISP) or other third parties.
-Despite using a VPN to mask your IP address and encrypt your internet traffic, a DNS leak can undermine your privacy by revealing the websites you visit through unprotected DNS requests.
+A DNS leak happens when your device sends DNS queries outside the encrypted tunnel of your VPN, which basically tells your Internet Service Provider (ISP) or other third parties what websites you're visiting.
+So even though you're using a VPN to hide your IP address and encrypt your traffic, a DNS leak can blow your privacy by revealing which sites you go to through unencrypted DNS requests.

 Understanding DNS and Its Role in Internet Privacy

-The Domain Name System (DNS) is often described as the phonebook of the internet.
-When you enter a website address, your device performs a DNS lookup to translate the human-readable domain name into an IP address that computers use to communicate.
+The Domain Name System (DNS) is basically the internet's phonebook.
+When you type in a website address, your device does a DNS lookup to convert that human-readable domain name into an IP address that computers actually understand.

-This translation process is essential for internet functionality but also a potential privacy vulnerability.
-DNS queries are typically sent in plaintext to your ISP’s DNS servers by default, allowing them to monitor your browsing habits even if your web traffic is encrypted.
+This translation is necessary for the internet to work, but it's also a privacy weak spot.
+DNS queries usually get sent in plain text to your ISP's DNS servers by default, so they can see what you're browsing even if everything else is encrypted.

 How DNS Works